benjrevive/development-notes/tools/editors and IDEs/Vim/README.md

 * u: Undo
 * Ctrl + R: Redo
 * yyp: Copy the current line and paste after it
+* a: Insert after the caret
+* A: Insert after the end of current line

 Caret moving:
 * 0: Move to the beginning of the line